xtrm0/csd-blog/website/content/2024/t2fpv.md

 matching on our tracking output directly, which incurred some number of identity association errors.
 Incorporating recent works on affinity-based techniques re-tracking algorithms could be a promising way to help with this problem and even further reduce FPV errors.
+One further thread of research is also applying these techniques to related domains where FPV sensing is required, such as autonomous driving.
+While this related field has its own challenges, considering imputation and prediction together to account for sensing errors could be a promising direction therein.

 ## Conclusion